Paul McCartney: 2010–2019

 In May 2014, McCartney cancelled a sold-out tour of Japan and postponed a US tour to October due to begin that month after he contracted a virus.
 He resumed the tour with a high-energy three-hour appearance in Albany, New York on 5 July 2014.
-On 14 August 2014, McCartney performed in the final concert at Candlestick Park in San Francisco, California before its demolition; this was the same venue at which the Beatles played their final concert in 1966.
+On 14 August 2014, McCartney performed in the final concert at Candlestick Park in San Francisco, California before its demolition; this was the same venue at which the Beatles played their final concert for a paying audience in 1966.
 In 2014, McCartney wrote and performed "Hope for the Future", the ending song for the video game Destiny.
 In November 2014, a 42-song tribute album titled The Art of McCartney was released, which features a wide range of artists covering McCartney's solo and Beatles work.
 Also that year, McCartney collaborated with American rapper Kanye West on the single "Only One", released on 31 December.
 In January 2015, McCartney collaborated with West and Barbadian singer Rihanna on the single "FourFiveSeconds".
 They released a music video for the song in January and performed it live at the 57th Annual Grammy Awards on 8 February 2015.
 McCartney featured on West's 2015 single "All Day", which also features Theophilus London and Allan Kingdom.

 In February 2015, McCartney performed with Paul Simon for the Saturday Night Live 40th Anniversary Special.
 McCartney and Simon performed the first verse of "I've Just Seen a Face" on acoustic guitars, and McCartney later performed "Maybe I'm Amazed".
 McCartney shared lead vocals on the Alice Cooper-led Hollywood Vampires supergroup's cover of his song "Come and Get It", which appears on their debut album, released on 11 September 2015.
 On 10 June 2016, McCartney released the career-spanning collection Pure McCartney.
 The set includes songs from throughout McCartney's solo career and his work with Wings and the Fireman, and is available in three different formats (2-CD, 4-CD, 4-LP and Digital).
 The 4-CD version includes 67 tracks, most of which were top-40 hits.
 McCartney appeared in the 2017 adventure film Pirates of the Caribbean: Dead Men Tell No Tales, in a cameo role as Uncle Jack.